Xeodee/payste.io/readme.md

 # ![Payste] (http://develop.absorbstudio.com/images/logo.jpg) [Payste] (http://payste.io/)
 #### Ver 0.0.5

-`User beware, use at your own risk via the MIT license.`
+`Use at your own risk via the MIT license.`

 #### Written by: